 Never-ending commands were a hack a long time ago when no other options existed.
-However, in the latest versions of Docker, it is possible to keep containers running by starting a terminal session with them both in the foreground and in the background.
+However, in the latest versions of Docker, it's possible to keep containers running by starting a terminal session with them both in the foreground and the background.

 Pseudo-TTYs are used to run commands inside a container.
 To start a pseudo-TTY session with the container, we can use the -t flag.
-The container will not exit until the session ends.
+The container won't exit until the session ends.

 If we want to interact with the container, we can couple this with the -i flag.
-This will allow us to run commands in the container using our terminal.
-Here's an example of the command:
+This will allow us to run commands in the container using our terminal:

 docker run -it ubuntu bash